-BIM to Asset Management Integrated Workflow
+BIM to Enterprise Asset Management

 Enterprise Asset Management (EAM) is defined as the balance of Risk, Cost, and Performance for facility operations.
 This is achieved through both organizational structures as well as systems for the management of assets.
-Asset Management is at its core, an information system that requires people, processes, and technology to make it into a sustainable program.
-At Microdesk, our approach to Asset Management can be summed up as “Beginning with the End in Mind”.
+Enterprise Asset Management is at its core, an information system that requires people, processes, and technology to make it into a sustainable program.
+At Microdesk, our approach to Enterprise Asset Management can be summed up as “Beginning with the End in Mind”.
 We take a holistic approach to asset management by looking at the inception of data creation and work to ensure good stewardship of that data throughout the building’s lifecycle.

 George Broadbent, Director of Asset Management, comments that Building Information Modeling (BIM) is one of those technologies that can have a long-lasting positive impact on a project long after the planning, design, and construction are complete.
 “After all, buildings are built to last for a lot longer than they took to construct.”
 Currently, the AECO industry is standing at the precipice of a cultural shift that is taking place.